countable-web/open-source-corporation/product/engineering/CODE_PROJECT_STANDARDS.md

   This list is in no particular order.
 Angular variants are the biggest in size which is a huge downside.
 Since we only leverage small portions of their features.
 In an enterprise application, it may make sense.
 However, my opinion stands on a lightweight-get the job done-style framework which comes down to Vue, React & Mithril JS.
 I've seen many projects that use different frameworks for certain subset of the pages.
 This is the one thing we want to avoid.
 Ideally, we want a one project, one framework.
 If you're converting frameworks, the process should be atomic (Convert all or none).

   TLDR: Use a framework to build UI unless the website is very small.
 It forms a standard.
 It promotes code re-use.
 Easier to maintain.
 Higher chance of cleaner code.
 Less error prone.
+There are very good reasons why most popular, well made webistes use one.